SzymonNowakowski/ICCS-2023/README.md

    Rscript postscripts.R
    ```

-   `postscripts.R`script reads the contents of `results_iccs` directory (where all the result files of synthetic numeric simulations get written to), prints out median wall times and produces two plots: `ICCS_RMSE.ps` and `ICCS_MD.ps`.
+   `postscripts.R`script reads the contents of the `results_iccs` directory (where all the result files of synthetic numeric simulations get written to), prints out median wall times for SNR values 3.0 and 4.0 and produces two plots: `ICCS_RMSE.ps` and `ICCS_MD.ps`.

 ## Real data experiments